-ARTICLE 28: Replacement Shifts and Overtime Compensation
+ARTICLE 26: Replacement Shifts and Overtime Compensation

-Section A Replacement Shifts:
+Section A Replacement Shifts

-When a vacancy is created by vacation leave, sick leave, school, disability leave, or any other reason which lowers the shift below the Department's established minimum or operational staffing level as defined in Administrative Policy 127, Apparatus Staffing - Personnel Utilization, it shall be filled utilizing replacements consistent with Administrative Policy 136 Scheduling of Employee Overtime.
+When a vacancy is created by vacation leave, sick leave, school, disability leave, or any other reason which lowers the shift below the Department's established minimum staffing level as defined in Administrative Policy 127, Apparatus Staffing - Personnel Utilization, it shall be filled utilizing replacements consistent with Administrative Policy 136 Scheduling of Employee Overtime.

-Qualified employees assigned to the day shift shall be eligible to fill replacement shifts up to twenty (20) hours per month during their regular forty (40) hour work week.
-This shall not preclude them from filling shifts in non-routine situations such as classes and meetings, or as a regular overtime shift replacement outside of their regular forty (40) hour work week.
+- a.
+Qualified employees assigned to day shift shall be eligible to fill replacement shifts up to twenty (20) hours per month during their regular forty (40) hour work week.
+This shall not preclude them from filling shifts in non-routine situations such as classes and meetings or as a regular overtime shift replacement outside of their regular forty (40) hour work week. - b.
 Employees filling replacement shifts shall be entitled to overtime pay at the rate of time and one-half their hourly rate of pay, or time and one-half the starting rate of pay for the position filled, whichever is greater.
 See Article 30 Holiday Time Off and Holiday Pay for pay when working on a Holiday.

-Section B Overtime
+Section B Overtime for Non-Exempt Employees

-An employee shall be entitled to overtime pay at the rate of time and one-half the employee's regular hourly rate of pay, and any amount worked past the set time amounts shall receive further compensation in increments of fifteen (15) minutes, under the following conditions:
+An employee shall be entitled to overtime pay at the rate of time and one-half the employee's regular hourly rate of pay, and any amount worked past set time amounts shall receive further compensation in increments of fifteen (15) minutes, under the following conditions:

-1. When an employee is required to work beyond the employee's regular shift, they shall be compensated for a minimum of thirty (30) minutes at time and a half.
-2. When an employee has to provide another employee with early relief so they can change stations, they shall be compensated for a minimum of thirty (30) minutes at time and a half.
-The amount of time depends on the distance between stations and the time of day.
-3. The MSO that is coming onto (default) or leaving shift shall receive fifteen (15) minutes of straight time to follow the controlled drug exchange procedure.
-4. When an off-duty employee is required or toned out to respond to an emergency or service call, they shall be compensated with a minimum of two (2) hours of overtime pay.
-This shall also include employees who arrived for an overtime shift that has been canceled.
-5. When an off-duty employee is required to attend meetings in person or be on standby at court on behalf of the Department, meetings such as staff meetings, run review, special drills, CBT class, or other such meetings, they shall be compensated for a minimum of two (2) hours of overtime.
+- a.
+When the employee is required to work beyond the employee's regular shift, they will be compensated for a minimum of thirty (30) minutes at time and one-half. - b.
+When an employee has to provide another employee early relief so they can change stations they shall be compensated for a minimum of thirty (30) minutes at time and one-half.
+The amount of time depends on distance between stations and time of day. - c.
+When an off-duty employee is required or toned-out to respond to an emergency or service call, they shall be compensated with a minimum of two (2) hours of overtime pay.
+This shall also include employees that have arrived for an overtime shift that has been canceled. - d.
+When an off-duty employee is required to attend meetings in person or be on standby at court on behalf of the Department, meetings such as staff meetings, special training, or other such meetings, they shall be compensated for a minimum of two (2) hours of overtime.
 When approved to attend a meeting virtually, the minimum overtime is reduced to 30 minutes.